Anti-Soviet resistance by the Ukrainian Insurgent Army: Fights in Volhynia and Podolia (first half of 1944)

-Fights after pushing out the Germans by the Red Army
+After German expulsion from Ukraine

 In July 1944, during an operation to seize western Ukraine, Soviet troops surrounded and defeated eight German divisions of about 60,000 near Brody.
-Among them were 10,000 soldiers of the SS Halychyna division.
+Among them were 10,000 soldiers of the SS Galicia division.
 About 5,000 managed to escape from the encirclement, but many were killed, wounded, or taken prisoner.
 An estimated 3,000 escaped captivity, many of whom later joined the rebels.
 At the end of the Lviv-Sandomierz offensive, almost all of Galicia was already in the hands of Soviet troops.
-On July 27, the Red Army occupied Lviv, Stanislav, and Przemyśl, and on August 6, Drohobych and Boryslav.
+The Red Army occupied Lviv, Stanislav, and Przemyśl on 27 July, and Drohobych and Boryslav on 6 August.
 Thus, the Germans lost almost all of Ukraine, except for the mountain range and Transcarpathia.
 At that time, only a small part of the UPA was on the German side of the front, in the Carpathians.

 In August 1944, after the Red Army entered Hungary, Romania, and Poland, the active actions of the UPA resumed.
 In addition to ambushes on highways, shelling and killing individual servicemen, attacks on military depots, and sabotage of communications, the OUN-UPA's actions also aimed to disrupt food supplies to the Red Army.
 Some military units were also attacked.
-Thus, on August 18, 1944, the 1st Communications Battalion of the 1331st Rifle Regiment, which was marching to the front, was ambushed on the road near Pidhaitsi in the Ternopil region.
+On 18 August 1944, the 1st Communications Battalion of the 1331st Rifle Regiment, which was marching to the front, was ambushed on the road near Pidhaitsi in the Ternopil region.
 Most of the soldiers and officers were killed, only 11 survived.

 Anti-insurgency operations continued in the summer of 1944.
-On July 30, 1944, military groups of 207 and 208 separate infantry battalions discovered and destroyed the UPA-North headquarters headed by Chief of Staff Leonid Stupnytsky while combing the Dermansky Forest in the Rivne region.
+On 30 July 1944, military groups of 207 and 208 separate infantry battalions discovered and destroyed the UPA-North headquarters headed by Chief of Staff Leonid Stupnytsky while combing the Dermansky Forest in the Rivne region.
 As a result of the battle, 70 (mostly the leadership and their guards) were killed and 73 insurgents were captured.
 In August 1944, 220 military operations were conducted in the Lviv region alone, as a result of which more than 5,000 members of the OUN-UPA were killed.
-During the Soviet operation of the NKVD and the Fourth Ukrainian Front in the Drohobych area from August 18 to September 9, 1,171 were killed and 1,180 "Bandera supporters" were taken prisoner, and 6,000 people who evaded mobilization were detained.
-Between January 10 and February 23, 1945, about 26,000 insurgents were captured and 11,000 killed.
+During the Soviet operation of the NKVD and the Fourth Ukrainian Front in the Drohobych area from 18 August to 9 September, 1,171 were killed and 1,180 Banderites were taken prisoner, while 6,000 people who evaded mobilization were detained.
+Between 10 January and 23 February 1945, about 26,000 insurgents were captured and 11,000 killed.